patrickap/img-sort/README.md

 `--dry` / `-d`: Perform a dry run to test a command without modifying any data.
 `--modtime` / `-m`: If there is no date information available the file modification time can be used as a fallback.

+## Contribution

+Img-sort is developed in Go.
+To build the binary, execute `just go-build`, which will generate the binary at `./build/img-sort`.
+To publish a new version, use `just release <patch|minor|major>`.
+This command will automatically increment the version according to semantic versioning.